Where do I Start ?

 Are you going to paint part of the Stairs?

-Currently the most popular Hardwood for Staircases is OAK
+Currently the most popular Hardwood for Staircases is currently OAK

 Please note all staircases that Stairplan Quote in Pine or Softwood are constructed using Engineered Pine, this is so we can guarantee the stability of the timber and provide you with a quality staircase.